LeStegii/cryptography-engineering/README.md

   - The “password database” of the server couble be a text file where each row is ([User_name], [Password/Hash_of_password/salted_hash_of_password])

 This has been implemented in [`homework2/lecture7/auth`](homework2/lecture7/auth).
 More information can be found in the [README](homework2/lecture7/auth/README.md).

+- Bonus: Upgrade your implementation of X3DH so that it allows the recipient user to be offline.

+TODO